-The northern provinces of Normandy and Brittany are steeped in history both ancient and modern while the Loire Valley is world famous for its châteaux and the French Riviera's Nice is the epitome of chic.
-Meanwhile winter and mountain sports enthusiasts flock to the country's resorts in its five mountain ranges, namely the Alps, the Pyrenees, Jura, Vosges and Massif Central.
+The northern provinces of Normandy and Brittany are steeped in history both ancient and modern while the Loire Valley is world-famous for its châteaux and the French Riviera's Nice is the epitome of chic.
+Meanwhile, winter and mountain sports enthusiasts flock to the country's resorts in its five mountain ranges, namely the Alps, the Pyrenees, Jura, Vosges and Massif Central.

 French culture is diverse and rich - it has made numerous contributions to philosophy, art, literature and architectural wonders with examples such as Notre Dame and Mont St Michel.
-However this high-artistic pedigree does not detract from a love of sport, especially football, cycling and rugby, which are all supported with a patriotic fervour.
+However, this high-artistic pedigree does not detract from a love of sport, especially football, cycling and rugby, which are all supported with patriotic fervour.

 Food and drink

-France's gastronomic centre is Lyon where some of the world's finest chefs design superb culinary creations.
+France's gastronomic centre is Lyon, where some of the world's finest chefs design superb culinary creations.
 French cuisine is amongst the world's best - and reason itself to visit the country.
-What is typically known as French cooking is haute cuisine a collection of mainly rich and complex traditional dishes using lots of meat.
+What is typically known as French cooking is haute cuisine, a collection of mainly rich and complex traditional dishes using lots of meat.
 A heavy emphasis is put on the sauces used in each dish and much of the preparation time is spent on this one element.

-Champagne is the most famous wine producing region in the world, and even if you forego the fizz, the allure of Bordeaux's rich reds are bound to tempt.
+Champagne is the most famous wine-producing region in the world, and even if you forego the fizz, the allure of Bordeaux's rich reds are bound to tempt.